Cryptocurrency traders can use margin trading to multiply the size of their trading account.

 Currently, eToro operates in over 140 countries, with the great majority of countries able to use its services.
 As it stands, restricted countries include Canada, Japan and Turkey, while US citizens residing outside the USA cannot use the eToro platform.

-- Limited supported digital assets
+- Limited available assets

 After launching in 2012, Bitfinex quickly became an almost household name in the cryptocurrency space thanks to the excellent liquidity it provides for major digital assets, with the BTC/USD and ETH/USD trading pairs being it’s most popular.